 To add a metadata schema form, follow these steps:

-- To add a custom template to the list, click Create from the toolbar.A lock icon is displayed with the unedited templates.
-If you customize a template, the lock icon is not displayed.
+- To add a custom template to the list, click Create from the toolbar.A lock symbol is displayed with the unedited templates.
+If you customize a template, it is not locked .

 - In the dialog, provide the title of the schema form and click Create to complete the form creation process.